History of Luxembourg (1984—present): Infrastructure expansion

 Transport infrastructure was a central feature of this investment: the South collector road linked the cities of the mining basin; the urban motorway of the south facilitated access to the capital; the Motorway of the North would open up the Oesling; the motorway of the Saar would complete the road circle of the Greater Region.
 To ease the burden on the road network, the government prepared a traffic plan which integrated buses, trams and railways, the BTB (Bus-Tram-Bunn).
 Similarly, the TGV-Est was of great importance to maintain the country's attractiveness as a business location.
 Luxembourg also participated in the cost of the construction of the Paris-Luxembourg railway line to the tune of 4,6 billion francs.

 Additionally, the continued development of the Kirchberg plateau represented a large burden on the State's budget.
-The government aimed to turn the zone, initially dedicated to European institutions, into a quarter of Luxembourg City in its own right, which would include residential, commercial and leisure areas.
+The government aimed to turn the zone, initially dedicated to European institutions, into a quarter of Luxembourg City in its own right, with residential, commercial and leisure areas.

-The development of the audio-visual sector and the media was a priority.
+Developing the audio-visual and media sectors remained a priority.
 The government continued to support the expansion of SES, which could be considered the jewel of the policy of diversification pursued since the steel crisis.
 In 1997, the SES operated 11 satellites and Astra channels were received by 70 million viewers.
 With 2,7 billion francs paid in taxes and licence fees, the SES was the principal contributor towards the Luxembourgish State's finances.